satyasaran/BurgerEvoPINN/README.md

 source env/bin/activate (for Linux/Mac)
 env\Scripts\activate (for Windows)
 pip install -r requirements.txt
+# Now, you can launch JupyterLab by running:
+jupyter lab
 Once the dependencies are installed, you can proceed to the usage section above to run the code. ```